Carina-P/Love-Pilates/README.md

 - Showcase photo of people exercising in the studio.
 This is to remind people that there also is a studio to go to if they want to.

 ### User Stories:
+Regular Clients:
-- As a potential client I want to get a "feeling for the studio", what it offers, the atmosphere and how professionel they are.
+- As a user I want to get a "feeling for the studio", what it offers, the atmosphere and how professionel they are.
 I want to see pictures and photos and I want to know more about the instructors.
-- As a regular client I want to see at what time different classes are.
+- As a user I want to see at what time different classes are.
-- As a potential and regular client I want to know what the different class do and find the right class for me.
+- As a user I want to know what the different class do and find the right class for me.
-- As a regular and potential client I want to find contact information to the studio so I can ask my questions.
+- As a user I want to find contact information to the studio so I can ask my questions.
-- As a regular and potential client I want to sign up for membership or get more information
+- As a user I want to sign up for membership or get more information

 ### How the features is prioritized:
 1. Photos and citates - important for attracting potential clients